DHI/WaterBench-MIKE21HD-SouthernNorthSea/README.md

 This folder contains data for a MIKE 21 Flow Model FM simulation in the southern part of the North Sea.
 The model domain spans from the English Channel along the southern and eastern English coast, part of the northern French coast, and the coasts of Belgium, the Netherlands, northwest Germany, and southwest Denmark.

-This model setup and dataset represent a downscaled and simplified version of the work performed by DHI for the Rijksdienst voor Ondernemend Nederland (RVO).
+This model setup and dataset represent a simplified version of the work performed by DHI for the Rijksdienst voor Ondernemend Nederland (RVO).
 In that work, DHI provides metocean condition predictions for the IJmuiden Ver (IJB) Offshore Wind Farm Zone.
 More details are available in the [blogpost here](https://www.dhigroup.com/projects/supporting-successful-dutch-offshore-wind-power-development) or the [scientific report](https://offshorewind.rvo.nl/file/download/bfa49f34-f894-4562-882f-eb1a8b7497e9/ijv_20231222-dhi-metocean-modelling.pdf).

 This repository includes